Looking to fill your life with joy with a fun, fast, full of energy puppy? You might find the smooth fox terrier to be a worthy match.

 7. Smooth Fox Terrier Rescue Groups

-If you want to adopt an adult fox terrier puppy who’s already gone through the destructive puppy stage and is already trained, a rescue group is a perfect place to start.
+If you want to adopt an adult smooth fox terrier puppy who’s already gone through the destructive puppy stage and is already trained, a rescue group is a perfect place to start.